 Recycling & Diversion

-Recycling practices and transparent waste bags are mandatory in the Municipality in order to maximize the diversion of waste from our landfills.
+Recycling practices and transparent garbage bags are mandatory in the Municipality of Dysart et al in order to maximize the diversion of waste from our landfills.
 Failure to follow these policies will result in additional disposal fees.
-Some examples of materials we divert from our landfills include: Papers, Plastics, Packaging and Containers, Electronic Waste, Tires, Construction and Demolition Material and Scrap Metal and Hazardous and Special Waste.
-Click any of the the above links to jump to the corresponding sections on this page.

 » Papers, Plastics, Packaging and Containers «